iterative/markdown-code-runner/README.md

 ```
 ## Directories

-`bin`: Contains scripts to extract the code from Mardkwon files and executing
+`bin`: Contains scripts to extract the code from Markdown files and executing
 them in containers.
 Normally, you only need to use the scripts in this directory.

 `mdcoderun`: A python package that can be used to import the parser and execute functionality.

 `test`: Unit tests.

 `test/test-files`: Various Markdown documents to test the package.

 ## Extract Code